beerecca/dotfiles/README.md

 **Using this repo**

-If you have git setup, you can just clone this repo.
+If you have git setup, you can just clone this repo (or even better, create a fork and then clone that).
 Otherwise:

 First create a directory to store your dotfiles.